Bernheim Arboretum and Research Forest: Bernheim Lookout

 Bernheim Fire Lookout was constructed in 1929 by the Kentucky Division of Forestry.
-It is a 48' tall Aemotor tower with a 7'x7' metal cab.
+It is a 48' tall Aermotor tower with a 7'x7' metal cab.
 The lookout was regularly staffed until 1980.
 In 1986 it was used to monitor a wild fire.
 It was designated as a historical lookout on April 22, 1998, by the National Historical Lookout Register.
 Restoration and management is now handled by the Bernheim Foundation with help from the local community and the University of Kentucky.

 Art in Nature

 Bronze statue "Let There Be Light" by the artist George Grey Barnard, located at the grave site of Mr. and Mrs. Isaac Wolfe Bernheim.

-The Art in Nature program provides a vital platform for artistic experimentation and curious exploration that becomes a part of the entire ecosystem of Bernheim and inspires our deep connections with nature, often providing a visitor with a sense of discovery.
+The Art in Nature program provides a platform for artistic experimentation and exploration that becomes a part of the entire ecosystem of Bernheim and inspires humans' deep connections with nature.
 Its programs include the Artist in Residence Program, Sited @ Bernheim, Local Use by Local Artists and CONNECT.
 In addition, the following sculptures have been donated to Bernheim throughout its history: